AntonMu/TrainYourOwnYOLO/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-Before filing a report consider this question:
+Before filing a report consider the following two questions:

-## Have you followed the instructions exactly (word by word)?
+### Have you followed the instructions exactly (word by word)?

+### Have you checked the [troubleshooting](https://github.com/AntonMu/TrainYourOwnYOLO#troubleshooting) section?

 Once you are familiar with the code, you're welcome to modify it.
 Please only continue to file a bug report if you encounter an issue with the provided code and after having followed the instructions.

-## Did you check the troubleshooting section?

-Before proceeding, have a look at [Troubleshooting](https://github.com/AntonMu/TrainYourOwnYOLO#troubleshooting) tips.

 If you have followed the instructions exactly, couldn't solve your problem with the provided troubleshooting tips and would still like to file a bug or make a feature requests please follow the steps below.